 Sherriff and Whalley knew that in order for the project to succeed, it had to be headed by a seasoned trader—one with both international experience and credibility with the traders—who could implement the project globally.
 Louise Kitchen, the top gas trader in Europe, fit the profile perfectly.
 Equally importantly, she was one of the strongest advocates of online trading.

-Having joined Enron in the spring of 1994 from PowerGen, a U.K.-based utility company, Kitchen rose to become head of the company’s gas trading business in Europe.
+Having joined Enron in the spring of 1994 from PowerGen, a U.K.-based utility company, Kitchen rose to become head of the company’s gas trading and retail business in Europe.
 Subsequently, she oversaw the introduction of electricity sales, a move that led to a 10-fold increase in Enron’s European customer base.
 Kitchen also played a leading role in Enron’s ongoing market development efforts, becoming a member of several industry panels.
-It was here she cut her teeth on IT-based systems, an experience that subsequently led her to initiate a few IT projects to support her natural gas trading business.
 Commented Sherriff:

 Louise was just dynamite in anything she ever did.
 She had some previous success on IT projects—even though she’s not an IT person.
 She got things done that other people would have taken much longer to have done.
 She’s the kind of person who jumps into something all the way, and she has an amazing energy level.

 On April 14, 1999, Kitchen was on the way to Teesside, Enron’s huge power station in the United Kingdom, when Sherriff called her at the airport and asked her to turn around and join him and Whalley in a meeting.
 When they asked her to head the development of a global online trading system, Kitchen was initially hesitant.
 Recalled Whalley: “She said, ‘I agree it’s important, but are you guys going to stay with me on this?’”
 They assured her they would.
-Whalley and Sherriff also committed to clear the roadblocks, help get resources, and make sure there was internal buy-in.

 Selling the Idea Internally